Moodle: Development

 The MoodleMoot is a conference for Moodle community members to learn about Moodle, share experiences of the learning platform, discuss research in related educational technologies and contribute ideas to future Moodle development.
-Held around the world, MoodleMoots are organised by universities or other large organizations using Moodle, Moodle Partners, Moodle associations or Moodle HQ.
+Held around the world, MoodleMoots are organised by universities or other large organisations using Moodle, Moodle Partners, Moodle associations or Moodle HQ.
 2020 saw the #Moot move to a virtual conference.

 Adoption

 Moodle has over 50% market share in Europe, Latin America, and Oceania.

 In the U.S. higher education market as of fall 2021, the top three learning management systems (LMS) by number of institutions were Canvas (30%), Moodle (21%), and Blackboard (20%).
-In 2013, Moodle was for a time the second largest provider with 23% market share, following Blackboard (41%).
-However, by 2017, Moodle had dropped to the third largest provider, due in part to increased adoption of Instructure's semi-open source Canvas platform.
-In March 2016, Blackboard became an official Moodle partner, although this partnership ended in 2018.
+In 2013, Moodle was the second largest provider with 23% market share, following Blackboard (41%).
+By 2017, Moodle had dropped to the third largest provider, due in part to increased adoption of Instructure's semi-open source Canvas platform.
+In March 2016, Blackboard became an official Moodle partner; a partnership that ended in 2018.

 In the UK, the Open University currently uses a Moodle installation for their 200,000 users while the government uses a Moodle installation for the Civil Service Learning platform serving half a million employees.